portfolyoGroup/portfolYo/README.md

 ## TODO

  * fix windows chrome render
  * look for all pic options really is working.
+V - Hopefully
  * favicon
  * add c programming language in types
  * copyrights
  * logo portfolyo
+ * prepare users profiles to show at the

 ## Commit messege:
 in the commit meseege, let's try to keep a consistant fromat.